Redocly/redoc/docs/redoc-faq.md

 **Do you have any plans to include an `Add to Postman` button with ReDoc?**

 Unfortunately, this feature is outside the scope of the ReDoc project.
-You can, however, add the button manually in either the navbar or the Markdown description.
+However, you can add the button manually in either the navbar or the Markdown description.

 **Has the ReDoc team considered adding the option to disable the side menu, thereby not rendering it to the DOM?**